evelinavait/Financial-Intelligence/ND1/README.md

 <img src="https://github.com/user-attachments/assets/7efba5cc-94b5-40c1-bc39-3c284dab1331" width="700"/>

 -------------
-## Financial-Intelligence ND1
+## 1. Getting to know the market data

 This folder contains Python code and data.
+Data is loaded and displayed in the Python environment, basic manipulations are performed on it, and the results are displayed.

 The Python code `Finansinis_intelektas_ND1_E_Vaitkeviciute.ipynb` implements: